sparkon7/circuitpython-curriculum/1/readme.md

 - Data science: machine learning, artificial intelligence
 - System Management/Automation: writing custom scripts to manage computers
 - Computer Graphics: creating graphs and visuals
+- *Internet of Things*: Python is supported on many devices and sensors

 # Writing Python Code
 Python is an "interpreted" language.
 The Python interpreter reads and executes your code line-by-line.
 The easiest way to run Python code is by writing it in a `.py` file, such as `program.py`, and running it with the shell command `python program.py`